What you need to know

 - Math skills: Aerospace engineers use the principles of calculus, trigonometry, and other advanced topics in math for analysis, design, and troubleshooting in their work.

 - Problem-solving skills: Aerospace engineers use their education and experience to upgrade designs and troubleshoot problems when meeting new demands for aircraft, such as increased fuel efficiency or improved safety.

 - Writing skills: Aerospace engineers must be able both to write papers that explain their designs clearly and to create documentation for future reference.

 The average pay for aerospace engineers in the United States ranges from $72,770 to $171,220 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of aerospace engineers is projected to grow 2 percent from 2018 to 2028, slower than the average for all occupations.
+Employment of aerospace engineers is projected to grow 3 percent from 2019 to 2029, about as fast as the average for all occupations.